Code-Institute-Submissions/turbo-guide/README.md

 1. Up to date information about travel.
 2. New articles on the website.
-3. Answers to their own questions, which can be available in FAQ.
+3. Answers to their own questions, which can be available in FAQ (in future).
-4. Contact with me.
 5. Collaborating with me.
 6. Planning their own trips with me (available in the future).

 # Designe

 ## Wireframes